Have you noticed how some singers have a very unique way of singing on a microphone?

-Singing into a microphone seems so simple: just hold it in front of you ans sing.
+Knowing how to sing into a microphone seems so simple: just hold it in front of you and sing.
 Better yet, adopt some cool rock star pose and have everyone in the audience wishing they could be you, or be with you.

 But it isn’t that easy.
 You need to practice singing on a microphone before doing it live.
 And ideally, practice on the exact mic you’ll be using.
 You need to learn how it responds to your voice and where its sweet spot is for various volume levels.